AleandroPresta/algorithms-datastructures-notes/01 - Big O/README.md

 This efficiency usually refers to the *worst case scenario*.
 Big O doesn't care about hardware or software cababilities.

 ### Constant Time
 Constant time is indicated with `O(1)`.
-It is called constant because the running time does not change with the size of the input.
-Example: Accessing an element in an array by index.
+It is called constant because the running time does not change with the size of the input. **Example**: Accessing an element in an array by index.
+If we know the index that can be done with a single operation `array[index]`.

 ### Linear Time
 Linear time is indicated with `O(n)`.
+The running time grows linearly with the input size.
+This means that if the input size doubles, the running time or space usage also doubles.
+**Example**: Iterating through an array.
+If we need to search an element and we don't know the index we need to iterate through the whole array.
+If we start from `index = 0` and the element is in the last position (worst case) then we need `n = len(array)` checks or operations to find the element.